 Candidates today, especially millennials, have changed how organizations of all sizes compete for and recruit the best talent.
 According to a Pew Research report, more than one-in-three Americans in the labor force are millennials, making them the largest generation in the U.S. labor force.
 This means many previous methods of talent acquisition may no longer work for organizations or recruiters.

 No doubt that some of the fundamentals must remain the same, as they are crucial in maintaining the integrity of the hiring process.
 Tasks such as verifying the candidate’s details, performing ample document verification, and ensuring that background checks provide the necessary results, continue to be an important part of the recruitment process.
 In some sensitive cases, a ppsr check may also become necessary.
-However, this does not mean that other aspects such as interviewing, on-boarding, training & development, cannot be changed or made flexible to accommodate the younger workforce of today.
+However, this does not mean that other aspects such as interviewing, onboarding, training & development, cannot be changed or made flexible to accommodate the younger workforce of today.
+Well, a lot of companies nowadays prefer to sidestep from the traditional methods of recruiting and take a new approach in order to hire better talent.
+For instance, they may prefer taking the assistance of an expert recruiting agency (such as these Toronto executive search firms) that has a deep understanding of the business niche of the company.
+That way, corporations can get the required candidate through the recruitment agency, who is perfect for the job role.

 HR leaders and smart recruiters must step up their game in order to catch the eye of high-quality candidates.
 Even though 90% of global professionals are interested in hearing about new job opportunities, finding and attracting top talent continues to be a challenge for many organizations.